vtsai881/vtsai881.github.io/content/authors/admin/_index.md

 Hi, I'm Valerie!
 I am an incoming Neuroscience PhD Student at Stanford University interested in using computational modeling and closed-loop optogenetics to understand how social behaviors are structured and orchestrated by genes, neural circuits, modulatory systems, sensory cues, and motor sequences.

-I did my undergrad at the University of Washington, where I earned a BS in Neuroscience and a Minor in English.
-I conducted an honors thesis with Dr. Sam Golden where I used deep and machine learning to quantitatively phenotype the behavioral sequences and whole-brain cfos ensembles underlying maladaptive aggression.
+I did my undergrad at the University of Washington, where I earned a Neuroscience BS and an English Minor.
+I conducted an honors thesis with Dr. Sam Golden where I used deep and machine learning to quantitatively phenotype the behavioral sequences and whole-brain c*fos* ensembles underlying maladaptive aggression.
+I also wrote for and was Editor-in-Chief of [Grey Matters Journal](https://greymattersjournal.org/), a neuroscience outreach organization founded and run by UW undergraduates aimed at fostering scientific engagement through community outreach, diversity and inclusivity initiatives, and effective scientific communication.

 After graduating in 2022, I worked at the National Institute of Mental Health as an IRTA Post-Baccalaureate Research Fellow in the Unit on Neuromodulation and Synaptic Integration, where I learned to use patch clamp electrophysiology and one- and two-photon microscopy to investigate the impact of endogenous opioid signaling on PFC microcircuitry and motivated behavior.
 {style="text-align: justify;"}